aldrsze/FinalCapstoneProject/README.md

 - **Classmates** - For feedback and testing
 - **Filipino Retailers** - For real-world requirements
 - **Open Source Community** - For excellent libraries and tools
+- **Nicole G. Diaz** - For supporting me since day one of development

 ---